PATIENT PREFERENCE SURVEY: RHEUMATOID ARTHRITIS

 Results indicated that an educational tool with the animated storyline did not change people’s preferences.
 However, it did affect the variance of the error term (implying respondents were more consistent).

-Using an interactive educational tool such as the one created by MindBytes may allow researchers to ask respondents to complete more complex experimental designs without affecting people’s preferences.
+Using an interactive educational tool such as the one created by MindBytes may allow researchers to ask respondents to complete more complex experimental designs (increased numbers of attributes, levels, alternatives or choice sets) without affecting people’s preferences.

 1. Vass, C.M., Davison, N.J., Vander Stichele, G. et al. A Picture is Worth a Thousand Words: The Role of Survey Training Materials in Stated-Preference Studies.
 Patient (2019). https://doi.org/10.1007/s40271-019-00391-w